This post may contain affiliate links. Please read my disclosure policy.

 - Instant Read Thermometer Make sure rated for candy

 - 1 cup light corn syrup

 - 1 cup water

 - 1 pinch salt

 - 2 teaspoons baking soda

-- Lightly butter a rimmed baking sheet and set aside.
+- Prep.
+Lightly butter a rimmed baking sheet and set aside.

-- Spread with the back of a silicon spatula.
+- Cool and serve.
+Spread with the back of a silicone spatula.
 Allow to cool completely, about 15 minutes.
+Break into pieces.

-If you do not have a candy thermometer, you can test your peanut brittle using a cold water test.
+- Cold water test – If you do not have a candy thermometer and can’t grab one before making it, you can test your peanut brittle using a cold water test.
 Drop a small amount of the sugary syrup into a small bowl or glass of very, very cold water.
-The syrup with solidify, but will still easily separate into hard, brittle threads.
+The syrup with solidify but will still easily separate into hard, brittle threads.